Noah670/Find-Even-Odd/README.md

 Find Even Odd displays all the even and odd values of any number.

-Allows the user to enter a number which will then display all the possible even and odd values contained within the number and in reverse order.
+Allows the user to enter a number which will then display all the possible

+even and odd values contained within the number and then in the reverse order.